Ferdinand Lee Barnett (Chicago): Later career

 Barnett was an active Republican, and his support for the party put him in line for public office.
 In 1896, he was put in charge of the bureau of information and education for blacks by the Republican National Committee.

-Also in 1896, Barnett became the first black assistant state's attorney in Illinois, appointed by the state's attorney Charles S. Deneen upon the recommendation of the Cook County Commissioner Edward H. Wright.
+Also in 1896, Barnett became the first black assistant state's attorney in Illinois; he was appointed by Cook County State's Attorney Charles S. Deneen on the recommendation of the Cook County Commissioner Edward H. Wright.
 As assistant state's attorney, Barnett worked in the juvenile court, in antitrust cases, and in habeas corpus and extradition proceedings.
 He frequently appeared before the Illinois Supreme Court and had a good record.
 In 1902, Barnett made national news when he suggested that 10 million blacks would revolt against lynch law in the South at a gathering at Bethlehem Church in Chicago.
 In 1904 he was appointed as head of the Chicago branch of the Republican Party's Negro Bureau.
 This appointment was opposed by Booker T. Washington, who preferred Barnett's former partner, S. Laing Williams.